alvinquach/cs5550/Homework/HW2 - PQ/README.md

 ## Robot Control

 In addition to the keys specified in the assignment, the robot arm can also be rotated using the left and right arrow keys.

+## Throwing the Ball

+If you hold 'a', you can delay throwing the ball.
+The ball will be thrown once you let go of 'a'.

+You can also move the robot around while throwing the ball.
+The velocity of the thrown ball will be affected by the robot's velocity at the time the ball is released from the hand.